 As the corporate liaison with several multimillion dollar corporations Craig has established himself with a variety of corporations, agencies and professional’s industry wide.
 During his career he has provided oversight and management of funds in excess of $300 million.

 Craig specializes in provided technical support, guidance, leadership, coaching, and motivation to career professionals as well as in his personal time to those in need.
 At home he is a husband and father to four beautiful children.
 Two boys and two girls ranging from age twenty to three months.
 Yes, three months is correct!!
-It wasn’t a surprise as my wife and I planned for him in advance.
+He wasn’t a surprise as Craig and his wife planned for him in advance.

 Craig has received a Master of Science degree in Criminal Justice from the University of Cincinnati and a Bachelor of Business Administration degree from North Carolina Central University.
 He is presently pursuing a Master of Divinity from Grace School of Theology as he has been led by God to help others spiritually as well as financially obtain freedom.

 Being able to provide financial stability to his family has been a major focal point for him as he continues to develop specific strategies catered to success.
 Dedication, hard work, and faith in God that life will always work out in his favor are a mindset that he has adopted.
 What sets Craig apart from the other wealth and financial management professional?
 Simple.
 Being well rounded, passionate about life and dedicated to serving others.
 He believes that all men and women are created equal and should be given equal opportunity at optimizing success.